-The French Art Friday series of lectures showcases famous works by leading French artists while presenting attendees with an opportunity to understand and discuss how French artistic input helped shape various visual art movements.
-This third lecture, of about 45 minutes, will focus on the precursors of Impressionism.
+The French Art Friday series of lectures showcases famous works by leading French artists while presenting attendees with an opportunity to understand and discuss how French artistic input has helped shape various visual art movements.
+This second lecture, on the 19 June, will last for about 45 minutes and focus on the development and influence of French Neo-impressionism.

-French Art Fridays is a series of friendly conferences on French art led by Florence Thiriot, a teacher and art specialist at Alliance Francaise.
-Florence grew up in Vétheuil, a small town in Normandy, and was always influenced by her father, an art teacher, who passed on his love of art to his daughter so completely Florence says she was left, 'having had no choice but to become passionate about art'.
+Florence, the evening's presenter, grew up in Vétheuil, a small town in Normandy that saw the rise of the Impressionists movement.
+Her father, an art teacher, passed on his love of art to his daughter so completely Florence says she was left, 'having had no choice but to become passionate about art'.

-Whether you are an expert or novice in Art History or just have an interest in the topic you are sure to learn something new from Florence.
-This is also a great opportunity to gain an insider's knowledge of the best museums and galleries around Paris of which there are a lot, lot more than the Musée d'Orsay and the Louvre.
+Whether you are an expert or novice in art history or just have an interest in the topic you are sure to learn something new from Florence.
+You will also have the opportunity to gain an insider's knowledge of the best museums and galleries around Paris, of which there are a lot, lot more than the Musée d'Orsay and the Louvre.